sim-sodhi/VR_MoleGame/README.md

 # VR_MoleGame
 What you see here is a VR Game that was made using Unity!
-It's a simple shooting game where an object is coming to attack you on your screen and you have to kill it and earn points before it crosses you and the game gets over!
-To enjoy the game, head over to this link -
+It's a whack-a-mole game put in a panda theme.
+Whack as many pandas as you can and gain points before the timer gets over!
+To enjoy the game, head over to this link - https://drive.google.com/file/d/1anMXd4tOmn1v9flxvwn_f5SigQy-zGvD/view?usp=sharing